Curriculum

 At Cabot, we deliver a language rich writing curriculum using high quality texts that promote diversity and celebrate multiculturalism.

 We aspire for excellence by seeing all children as writers and we recognise this will look different for every child.
 We believe in inclusion and strive to use word banks, scaffolds and pre-teach where appropriate to support disadvantaged pupils or SEND pupils.
-We aim to ensure all of our children develop a genuine appreciation of language and the written word.
+We aim to ensure all our children develop a genuine appreciation of language and the written word.

 Careful links are made across the curriculum to ensure that children’s English learning is relevant and meaningful with consideration of the audience and purpose of our writing.
 We believe that by making links with the wider curriculum, children can draw on the cultural capital acquired from this learning to support their writing.
 Within our curriculum, children are exposed to a number of genres of texts that they then base their own fiction and non-fiction writing on.
 Through our Literacy curriculum, children develop their skills so they are able to work in partnership with a wide range of people, recognising that writing is used widely in everyday life and that these skills are vital.